-Acute interstitial pneumonitis (AIP) is a rapidly progressive non infectious interstitial lung disease of unknown aetiology.
-It is considered the only acute process of the idiopathic intersitial pneumonias.
+Acute interstitial pneumonitis (AIP), also known as Hamman-Rich syndrome is a rapidly progressive non-infectious interstitial lung disease of unknown etiology.
+It is considered the only acute process among the idiopathic interstitial pneumonias.

-Clinical features are often wide.
-Patients often have a history of an antecedent prior illness such as a viral upper respiratory infection.
-Common initial symptoms include myalgias, arthralgias, pyrexia, chills, and malaise.
-Severe exertional dyspnoea develops over a matter of days to weeks 13.
+Clinical features are varied.
+Patients often have a history of an antecedent illness such as a viral upper respiratory infection.
+Common initial symptoms include myalgia, arthralgia, pyrexia, chills, and malaise.
+Severe exertional dyspnea develops over a matter of days to weeks 13.

-During intialy stages can have similar features to adult respiratory distress syndrome (ARDS).
+During the initial stages, AIP can have features similar to adult respiratory distress syndrome (ARDS), which include:

-- areas with ground-glass attenuation : generally tends to be bilateral and symmetrical 10
+- areas with ground-glass attenuation: generally tend to be bilateral and symmetrical 10

 Treatment and prognosis

 The condition usually progresses to respiratory failure that requires mechanical ventilation and corticosteroid therapy.
-Even despite mechanical ventilation, it often tends to carry a grave prognosis with >70% mortality at ~ 3 months 1,
+Even despite mechanical ventilation, it often carries a grave prognosis with > 70% mortality at ~ 3 months 1.

 - clinical features first described by L Hamman and A Rich in 1935 8

-- adult respiratory distress syndrome (ARDS) : can have other organ involvement 9
+- adult respiratory distress syndrome (ARDS): can involve other organs 9

 - infectious multifocal pneumonia